micro-os-plus/micro-test-plus-xpack/README.md

 The Answer - test suite passed (1 check passed, 0 checks failed, in 1 test case)
 ```

-But what happens if the function returns the wrong answer, for example:
+In case that the function returns the wrong answer, the test will also fail; for example:

 ```c++
 static int